Abdoulaye Doucouré: International career

 Doucouré played for France at U21 level.
 In March 2019, he was approached by the Mali FA over representing the African country at international level.
-He is eligible to play for Mali, the country of his origin, but rejected their approach.
+He is eligible to play for Mali, the country of his parents' origin, but rejected their approach.

-In February 2020, Doucouré said in an interview that he was targeting a place in the France national team but he also remained open to represent the Mali national team.
+In February 2020, Doucouré said in an interview that he was targeting a place in the France national team but he also remained open to representing the Mali national team.
 In September 2020, Doucouré was called up by Mali for upcoming matches against Ghana on 9 October and Iran on 13 October in Turkey, which he rejected due to his desire to play for France under Didier Deschamps.

 In February 2022, Mali FA President Baviuex Touré told the media that he was in negotiation with Doucouré, hoping that he would switch his international allegiance from France in time to feature in their World Cup play-offs in March.

-In March 2022, Doucouré finally accepted a call-up from Mali and is in line to make his international debut this month as Mali push for World Cup qualification.
-He debuted with Mali in a 1–0 2022 World Cup qualification loss to Tunisia on 25 March 2022.
+In March 2022, Doucouré finally accepted a call-up from Mali and he debuted with Mali in a 1–0 2022 World Cup qualification loss to Tunisia on 25 March 2022.

+In September 2023, Doucouré had revealed that he would not be representing Mali for the foreseeable future as he wanted to focus on his club career, and because his father—who had initially wanted him to represent Mali—had recently died.